Jigme Tshelthrim Wangyal

 | Links | Audio Clip, Wishlist |

 | Introduction | I am a born-and-trained naturalist.
-For the love of forests and mountains, I chose to be a forester, which I did very well for two and half decades.
-You can catch me in places where wild animals are found because our addresses are somehow same.
-While managing forest I found no people attending to the needs of herpetofauna, an area I picked up.
-However, I call myself just a Herpetographer (although I want to do full herpetology) since I have no facilities to conduct research like true herpetologists.
-Thus, I engage in herping and if anyone seeks knowledge on this particular group of animals, including aspects of biodiversity, climate, and social science, they can reach out to me at any time.
-Rest, I follow Allan Rufus’ dictum “Life is like a sandwich, birth as one slice and death as the other.
-The choices we make in between determine whether our sandwich is enjoyable or unsavoury".
-I have a PhD, an MSc, a PG Diploma, a PG Certificate, BSc, and a High Standard Professional Certificate, all focused on Nature Conservation and related Ecological and Environmental Sciences.
-If you need my service, hire me.
-I am a real deal, no joking.
-If you need me, you need me.
+For the love of forests and mountains, I became a forester, and did it well for two and a half decades.
+You'll often find me wherever wild animals are found — our addresses tend to coincide.
+While managing forests, I noticed almost no one was attending to the needs of herpetofauna, so I picked up that gap myself.
+I call myself a "Herpetographer" rather than a herpetologist, since I lack the facilities for formal research — but I'm deeply engaged in herping.
+If you'd like to learn about reptiles and amphibians, including their biodiversity, climate connections, and the social science around them, feel free to reach out anytime.
+For everything else, I live by Allan Rufus's words: "Life is like a sandwich — birth is one slice, death the other.
+The choices we make in between determine whether our sandwich is enjoyable or unsavoury."
+I hold a PhD, MSc, PG Diploma, PG Certificate, BSc, and a High Standard Professional Certificate — all in Nature Conservation and related Ecological and Environmental Sciences.
+If you need my services, hire me.
+I'm the real deal — no joking.
 Love! |

 | Interests | Ecosystem Management (Leading efforts to sustain and restore balanced ecosystems for biodiversity and resilience), Field Biology (Herpetology - Studying reptiles and amphibians to inform conservation strategies, Forest and Wildlife Ecology - Exploring the dynamics of forests and wildlife to promote healthy ecosystems), Community Forestry (Empowering local communities to manage forest resources sustainably), Protected Area Management (Designing and maintaining conservation areas to safeguard biodiversity), Human Geography (Examining the interplay between human activities and natural landscapes), Anthropology (Understanding cultural perspectives to enhance conservation efforts), Social Science (Investigating People’s Response to Nature Conservation, Development Without Compromising Nature Conservation - Advocating for sustainable development that prioritizes environmental integrity. |